 ArtWorks: Developing Practice in Participatory Settings was a workforce development initiative that sought to meet the needs of artists at different stages in their careers – from the aspiring young artist embarking on training, to experienced practitioners who wished to continue to develop their skills.
 The initiative stemmed from a belief that artists who are given access to training and supported to develop their own practice will provide higher quality arts-led experiences.

 The overall aim of ArtWorks was to support the initial education, training and continuing professional development of artists working in participatory settings in order to enhance the quality of people’s engagement in arts-led activity and the arts, and create a more professional and confident sector whose work is validated, valued and seen as important.

 The programme had its genesis in an extensive period of research which began in 2008.
-It was established as a Paul Hamlyn Foundation Special Initiative to run from 2011 to 2015 encompassing an ambitious UK wide programme of work.
-More than 100 partners who shared a passion and commitment to the value of participatory arts practice worked collectively through five pathfinder partnerships working across different settings and parts of the UK, built a community of practice on and offline, organised more than 70 events, commissioned 83 publications and supported artiusts across artforms and career stages.
+It was established as a Paul Hamlyn Foundation Special Initiative and ran from 2011 to 2015 encompassing an ambitious UK wide programme of work.
+More than 100 partners who shared a passion and commitment to the value of participatory arts practice worked collectively through five pathfinder partnerships across different settings and parts of the UK, built a community of practice on and offline, organised more than 70 events, commissioned 83 publications and supported artiusts across artforms and career stages.

 ArtWorks: Developing Practice in Participatory Settings began in 2011 as a Paul Hamlyn Foundation Special Initiative with funding and support from the Arts and Humanities Research Council, Creativity, Culture & Education (supported by Arts Council England) and the Cultural Leadership Programme.